sberdevices/vps-sdk-android/README.md

     }
     ```

-3. In your module `build.gradle` add dependency:
+3. In your modules `build.gradle` add dependency:
     ```gradle
     dependencies {
         ...